grafana/grafana/contribute/architecture/services.md

 ## Register a service

-Every service needs to be registered for the application for it to be included in the service graph.
+Every service needs to be registered with the application for it to be included in the service graph.

 To register a service, call the `registry.RegisterService` function in a `init` function within your package.